 - Oops!Something went wrong.Please try again later.

-The big shareholder groups in One Liberty Properties, Inc. (NYSE:OLP) have power over the company.
-Generally speaking, as a company grows, institutions will increase their ownership.
-Conversely, insiders often decrease their ownership over time.
+If you want to know who really controls One Liberty Properties, Inc. (NYSE:OLP), then you'll have to look at the makeup of its share registry.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
 Warren Buffett said that he likes "a business with enduring competitive advantages that is run by able and owner-oriented people."
 So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

 What Does The Institutional Ownership Tell Us About One Liberty Properties?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 We can see that One Liberty Properties does have institutional investors; and they hold a good portion of the company's stock.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of One Liberty Properties, (below).
 Of course, keep in mind that there are other factors to consider, too.